Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 The children loved spinning and having their turn to pull carrots out.
 They were a bit hard to pull out at first but the children soon learnt to give them a good tug.
 The game continues until someone pulls out the carrot and makes the bunny jump.
 The children loved that the bunny jumps quite high into the air and tried their hardest to catch it without luck.
 Any player who catches the rabbit gets two bonus carrots and the one with the most carrots at the end wins.

 There aren’t a huge amount of carrots in this game so each round is fairly short, it would have been better with maybe an extra row of carrots but the children didn’t mind and still had a great time playing, squealing when they made the bunny jump into the air!

-Bunny Jump is a great family game that Hubby and I can easily play with the children.
+Bunny Jump is a great family game that Dave and I can easily play with the children.
 It’s great for getting siblings or friends to play together and LP and Little Man loved it.
 It’s even one they can set up and play without any help from adults so helps them be independent too.

 Bunny Jump has an RRP of £19.99